Laleh-S/project-2-Laleh/README.md

 ## Planning and whiteboarding

-After we were given the project brief we decided on creating something which we can finish on time as we only had 3 days over one week to work on this.
+After we given the project brief me and my partner decided on creating something which we can finish on time as we only had 3 days over one week to work on this.
 We decided on creating three pages.
 We did all the planning and white boarding together using an online collaboration platform called  miro.

 <img width="1124" alt="Screen Shot 2022-08-19 at 16 35 39" src="https://user-images.githubusercontent.com/92860992/185661919-0a54c27c-d7e8-4fb6-ab93-39a0cd048843.png">